graehu/tdb/readme.md

 -@{tag}:        This tag must not be included. i.e. -@notes @school, records for school, no notes.
 {text}:         This text is optional.
 +{text}:        This text must be included.
--{text}:        This text must not be included
+-{text}:        This text must not be included.

-Note, text must be quoted if there are spaces.
+Note, for options text must be quoted if there are spaces.
 ```